ssimmons122/20-Portfolio2-React/README.md

 Thank you, Flying Spaghetti Monster, for Google.

 ## About the Author
 Welp, you can see all of the work here, as it is a portfolio from the edEx Coding Bootcamp, hosted by The Ohio State University.
-You're also welcome to contact me at simmons1022@yahoo.com.
+You're also welcome to contact me at simmons1022@yahoo.com, but keep in mind  this is a huge work in progress.